medpeer-dev/med_pipe/README.md

 ```

 ### MedPipe::PipelinePlan
-A model for storing Pipeline state, options, and results.
+A model for storing pipeline state, options, and results.
-There are two ways to pass options for Tasks: either retrieve from PipelinePlan or propagate through context.
+There are two ways to pass options for tasks: either retrieve from PipelinePlan or propagate through context.

 ### MedPipe::PipelineGroup
-A model for grouping Plans to be executed in a single job.
+A model for grouping plans.
 Execution can be interrupted by setting parallel_limit to 0 during runtime.

 ## Usage